jingchenworking/chinesePoetry-fe/README.md

-This poetry projects have two parts: FE and BE
+The poetry project has two parts: FE and BE and it is in progress

 vue.js + springboot + mysql